prakarshs/StreamKaro/README.md

 Our platform is designed to offer a diverse set of functionalities that cater to various user roles.
 At its core, we have harnessed the capabilities of Kafka to provide a dynamic, real-time streaming experience.
 The heart of our system lies within the Kafka broker, seamlessly connecting streamers and viewers.

+We employ a custom Amazon Web Services (AWS) S3 bucket as our dedicated storage repository for housing the uploaded video content.
+This S3 bucket serves as the primary source from which our streaming service dynamically retrieves video packets in real-time.
+By leveraging this infrastructure, we enable a seamless and efficient streaming experience for our users, ensuring that they can access and enjoy video content without interruptions or delays.
+This setup not only enhances the scalability and reliability of our streaming platform but also provides a robust solution for managing and delivering video content across various devices and locations.

 Key Features:

 **1. Streamer Security with Okta:** We prioritize the security of our content creators by integrating Okta authentication, ensuring that only authorized streamers can broadcast their content to our audience.